David-Arcos-369/Vacation-Planner/README.md

 ## Introduction
 This App is an advanced Travel Companion,  using Google-Maps, implementing Geolocation, Google Maps API, Searching for places, fetching restaurants, hotels and attractions based on location from specialized Rapid APIs.
 Using data filtering.
-I developed this app with Adrian Hajdin, of JavaScript Mastery, thank you.

 - React's file structure, hooks and refs